Rio Grande Valley Killer Bees (CHL): History

-The team was a member of the Central Hockey League from 2003–2012, and two time CHL franchise of the year (2003–04 and 2008–09).
+The team was a member of the Central Hockey League from 2003 to 2012, and two time CHL franchise of the year (2003–04 and 2008–09).
 Billy Newson, formerly of the Northeastern University Huskies, is the franchise's leader in goals (90), assists (102) and points (192), while Ryan Shmyr is the career leader in games played and penalty minutes.
 On June 28, 2011, Terry Ruskowski became the coach of the Killer Bees.
 He had formerly been the initial coach of the rival Laredo Bucks.
 Ruskowski had a two-year contract with the Bees.
 While in the CHL, the Killer Bees were affiliated with the Florida Panthers of the National Hockey League and the San Antonio Rampage of the American Hockey League.

 On June 20, 2012, multiple sources confirmed that the Killer Bees would not play in the 2012–13 season and ceased operations due to increased travel costs after the folding of the other Texas CHL teams in Austin, Corpus Christi and Laredo.

 After a season without a team, the owners of the Wenatchee Wild franchise in the North American Hockey League (NAHL), a Tier II junior A hockey league, relocated the team to Hidalgo, Texas, and took on the identity of the Rio Grande Valley Killer Bees.
 The team eventually relocated to Pennsylvania after only two seasons.
 In 2018, another junior level Killer Bees was announced as part of the USA Central Hockey League starting in October 2018, but the league folded after six weeks of operation.